e00E/Youtube-to-Soundcloud/README.md

 Run `pip install youtube-dl soundcloud six` to install required python dependencies.

 Youtube-dl might require [FFmpeg](https://ffmpeg.org/download.html) to correctly process some videos.
-If you are using the release Windows binary, download ffmpeg and put ffmpeg.exe in this applicaiton's folder.
+If you are using the release Windows binary, download ffmpeg and put ffmpeg.exe in this application's folder.

 # Configuration
 The following files need to be edited before using the program: